Reynaldo Soriano is a freelance musician, teacher, and consultant

 Reynaldo played marimba and vibraphone in the Sacramento Freelancers indoor drumline in 2004 and marched snare drum with the Santa Clara Vanguard Cadets in 2003.
 Rey's primary instructors include Orlando "Paco" Santos, Anthony Parrulli of the Blue Man Group, and Andrew Heglund, D.M.A. of the University of Nevada Reno.
 Rey studied world music and hand drumming with Cody Remaklus, Javier Diaz, and Michael Spiro, and orchestral percussion with Raymond Froelich and James Lee "Trey" Wyatt of the San Francisco Symphony.

-AFFLIATIONS: Rey has worked with Bronx Opera Company, Parkside Players, Brooklyn Symphony Orchestra, Litha Symphony Orchestra, Chelsea Symphony, Rome International Festival Orchestra, Broadway Bach Ensemble, One World Symphony, New Amsterdam Symphony Orchestra, Astoria Symphony, New York Symphonic Arts Ensemble, New York Repertory Orchestra, Richmond County Orchestra, Jubilee Symphony Orchestra, Empire State Sinfonia, Greenwich Village Orchestra, Garden State Philharmonic, Symphony of Dreams, New York Youth Symphony, Aspen Festival Orchestra, Aspen Sinfonia Orchestra, Aspen Opera Theatre Company, New York University Symphony Orchestra, Reno Wind Symphony, Ruby Mountain Symphony, Andean Explorers Foundation Orchestra, University of Nevada Reno Wind Ensemble, Percussion Ensemble, and Orchestra, Reno Municipal Band, Reno Pops Orchestra, Carson City Symphony, Lake Tahoe Music Festival, Lake Tahoe Shakespeare Festival, Nevada Repertory Company, Hickman Brass, Bella Voce Women's Choir, New York University Steel Drum Ensemble, and Las Vegas Youth Philharmonic.
+AFFLIATIONS: Rey has worked with Bronx Opera Company, Parkside Players, Brooklyn Symphony Orchestra, Litha Symphony Orchestra, Chelsea Symphony, Filipino Arts and Music Ensemble, Rome International Festival Orchestra, Broadway Bach Ensemble, One World Symphony, New Amsterdam Symphony Orchestra, Astoria Symphony, New York Symphonic Arts Ensemble, New York Repertory Orchestra, Richmond County Orchestra, Jubilee Symphony Orchestra, Empire State Sinfonia, Greenwich Village Orchestra, Garden State Philharmonic, Symphony of Dreams, New York Youth Symphony, Aspen Festival Orchestra, Aspen Sinfonia Orchestra, Aspen Opera Theatre Company, New York University Symphony Orchestra, Reno Wind Symphony, Ruby Mountain Symphony, Andean Explorers Foundation Orchestra, University of Nevada Reno Wind Ensemble, Percussion Ensemble, and Orchestra, Reno Municipal Band, Reno Pops Orchestra, Carson City Symphony, Lake Tahoe Music Festival, Lake Tahoe Shakespeare Festival, Nevada Repertory Company, Hickman Brass, Bella Voce Women's Choir, New York University Steel Drum Ensemble, and Las Vegas Youth Philharmonic.
 Rey taught music lessons at Carpenter's Music Academy for five years, taught marching percussion at Reed High School, Reno High School, McQueen High School, North Valleys High School, Sparks High School, and concert percussion at Swope Middle School in Reno, NV.
 Currently, he teaches with UpBeat NYC in the South Bronx.

 Reynaldo Soriano was born and raised in Las Vegas, NV.
 He received his Master of Music in classical percussion from New York University and a Bachelor of Arts in music performance from the University of Nevada Reno.